Aichi-Chang/Project-2/readme.md

 ```

 ### 🤗 Wins ###
-- Practiced how to retrieve datas from a API, and understand better how API works
+- Practiced how to retrieve data from an API, and understand better how API works
-- Sucessfully added React Mapbox to the project
+- Successfully added React Mapbox to the project
 - Get more used to writing React, JavaScript and CSS
-- I learned a lot pair coding with my teammate.
+- I learned a lot from pair coding with my teammate.
 We have had a fun time working together.

 ### 🧐 Chanllenges ###

-- We have only learned React for one week and half before assigning this project.
-While working on the project, I had to go on to React's official website, read, learn, and write the same time.
+- We have only learned React for one week and a half before assigning this project.
+While working on the project, I had to go through React documentation, read, learn, and code at the same time.
 It's the same experience for the Mapbox as well.
 It was challenging but I'm happy that I have completed.
 - Working in a team with another developer(we were teamed up randomly by the teaching group) The communication definitely plays an important role in the work.

 ### 🔮 Future features ###

 - Add comment feature
-- Add reigster and login feature
+- Add register and login feature
-- Login user will be able to purchase tickets on our app
+- Logged in users will be able to purchase tickets on our app, and the tickets will be saved as a QR code in the users' device.